Lurene Tuttle: Personal life

-Tuttle married Melville Ruick, an actor whom she had met during her radio years; the couple had a daughter, Barbara (1930-1974), who was married to film composer John Williams.
+Tuttle married Melville Ruick, an actor whom she had met during her radio years; the couple had a daughter, Barbara (1930–1974), who was married to film composer John Williams.

 Tuttle and Ruick eventually divorced.
-She remarried, to Frederick W. Cole, an engineer, on November 27, 1950, in Pasadena, California.
+She then married Frederick W. Cole, an engineer, on November 27, 1950, in Pasadena, California.
 She sued him for divorce on January 4, 1956.

 She became a respected acting coach and teacher—something she had always done, even at the height of her acting career (she often re-trained radio actors who had been away from the craft during service in World War II).

 Tuttle had a hobby of collecting toy dogs.
 A 1930 newspaper article reported "Her dressing room shelf is filled with more than 200 miniature replicas of every variety of dog known."

-Tuttle, a registered Republican, campaigned for Dwight Eisenhower in the 1952 presidential election.

 Death

-Tuttle died from cancer on May 28, 1986 at a hospital in Encino, California.
-Memorial services were held June 2, 1986 at Church of the Recessional at Forest Lawn Memorial Park, Glendale.
+Tuttle died from cancer on May 28, 1986, at a hospital in Encino, California.
+Memorial services were held June 2, 1986, at Church of the Recessional at Forest Lawn Memorial Park, Glendale.

-Her Sam Spade co-star Howard Duff, who delivered her eulogy, remembered Tuttle:

-She could just take hold of a part and do something with it...I think she never met a part she didn't like.
-She just loved to work; she loved to act.
-She's a woman who was born to do what she was doing and loved every minute of it.